patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 **Status colors**

 `--pf-v5-global--primary-color--300` was added as a new primary background color to meet contrast requirements for elements that have text on top, such as primary buttons and unread badges.

+**Component style overrides**

+Where there are dark theme style overrides needed for specific components, you can find them alongside the components stylesheet in a folder with the structure `themes/dark/[component].scss`.
+For example, the button component's dark theme overrides are in [components/Button/themes/dark/button.scss](https://github.com/patternfly/patternfly/blob/main/src/patternfly/components/Button/themes/dark/button.scss)

 ## Best practices